lavas-project/jekyll-pwa/README.md

 Parameter                 | Description
 ----------                | ------------
-sw_src_filepath           | Filepath of the source service worker.
+enabled                   | Determines whether a sw will be registered and written to disk.
+Useful to disable when you run into problems in your development environment.
+Default is `true`. sw_src_filepath           | Filepath of the source service worker.
 Defaults to `service-worker.js` sw_dest_filename          | Filename of the destination service worker.
 Defaults to `service-worker.js` dest_js_directory         | Directory of JS in `_site`.
 During the build process, some JS like workbox.js will be copied to this directory so that service worker can import them in runtime.